cycloss/recipes/traditional.md

 - Add wine and chicken stock.
 Stir, scraping the base of the pot to dissolve the brown residue stuck to the pan ("fond") into the sauce, then return chicken to sauce, skin side up.
 - Simmer covered for 10 minutes bubbling constantly but not rapidly (6), and if using rice, put it on now as soon as you can.
 - Remove lid and let it simmer for a further 20 minutes.
 - Add cream and stir.
-Once it comes up to a simmer, taste sauce, and add more salt / msg if desired..
+Once it comes up to a simmer, taste sauce, and add more salt / msg if desired, and gravy browning to get it to a good color.
 - Plate up with with rice / mash / pasta and sprinkle with parsley

 ## Creamy salmon, leek & potato traybake